kiamesdavies/money-transfer/README.md

 Otherwise, you can package and run the integration test
 > mvn clean verify

-if the integration tests fail, it could be due to system resources, increase the execution time by setting `load_generation.properties/ramp.up.period.in.seconds` to 150 **or** run the application using any of the last two commands below then run the integration  tests separately in another terminal using
+if the integration tests fail, it could be due to system resources, increase the execution time by setting `load_generation.properties/ramp.up.period.in.seconds` to 150/200 **or** run the executable using the command below then run the integration  tests separately in another terminal using
 >  mvn -Dtest=CombinedTestSuiteIT test

-An executable jar file will be produced, to start the application run
+After packaging, an executable jar file will be produced, run with
 > java -jar ./target/money-transfer-1.0.jar

 Optionally you can run the project through maven